alexeden/rpi-led-matrix/README.md

 $ sudo npm run example -- examples/text-layout-cli.ts
 ```

-## Using your own config
+### Using your own config

-Inside this directory is a file named `_config.ts`, which exports the two matrix configuration types: `MatrixOptions` and `RuntimeOptions`.
+Inside the examples directory is a file named `_config.ts`, which exports the two matrix configuration types: `MatrixOptions` and `RuntimeOptions`.

 You can customize this script to fit your needs.
 All of the examples will import the configuration objects exported by the file.